How to keep an erection without medication

 Finally, if you have overweight or obesity, you’re more likely to have erectile dysfunction (ED).
 So weight management, in addition to its benefits for your heart and other systems, can offer the added benefit of a better time in the bedroom.

-2. Stop or limit smoking and alcohol
+2. Stop smoking and limit alcohol

 In the long term, heavy alcohol use damages the blood vessels, boosting the chances of ED.
-In the short term, it depresses your central nervous system, which can sometimes help decrease inhibition but you can also run the risk of potentially decreasing overall arousal.
+In the short term, it depresses your central nervous system, which can sometimes help decrease inhibition, but you can also run the risk of potentially decreasing overall arousal.

-While the exact connection between marijuana and tobacco use and erectile dysfunction remains unclear, there have been multiple studies that indicate that ED is more common among people who use marijuana regularly, and there’s good evidence that smoking cigarettes decreases sexual function.
+While the exact connection between marijuana and tobacco use and erectile dysfunction remains unclear, there have been multiple studies that indicate that ED is more common among people who use marijuana regularly.
+Plus, there’s good evidence that smoking cigarettes decreases sexual function.
 So if you’re having trouble getting it up, scaling back in the smoking department might help.
 With tobacco in particular, extensive blood vessel damage is a known effect of chronic smoking, and without proper blood flow, erectile strength can be curbed.

 3. Exercise more frequently